ARNEIS AND THE CLONAL SELECTION

 After three years, in 1979, separate microvinifications of the tiny yields of each of the various clones were carried out.

-The oenological aspect was overseen by Vincenzo Gerbi, Dino Marengo, Marco Rissone and others, led by Professor Annibale Gandini, a distinguished microbiologist.
+The enological aspect was overseen by Vincenzo Gerbi, Dino Marengo, Marco Rissone and others, led by Professor Annibale Gandini, a distinguished microbiologist.

 The clonal selection carried out in the vineyard of the Castello di Neive ended in 1979 with the harvest of the first Arneis grapes; the same year Italo celebrated the birth of his daughter Carolina.